PlaidCloud/website/content/en/docs/tasks/debug-application-cluster/debug-service.md

 restarted.
 Frequent restarts could lead to intermittent connectivity issues.
 If the restart count is high, read more about how to [debug pods](/docs/tasks/debug-application-cluster/debug-pod-replication-controller/#debugging-pods).

-Inside the Kubernetes system is a control loop which evaluates the selector of every Service and saves the results into a corresponding Endpoints object.
+Inside the PlaidCloud system is a control loop which evaluates the selector of every Service and saves the results into a corresponding Endpoints object.

 ```shell